11 wisdoms that you can turn into cash…and crazy love

 or: WHAT I LEARNED ABOUT THE HUMAN SPIRIT + MONEY ON MY 41st BIRTHDAY

-So I did this Pay What You Can Day (hereto referred to as PWYCD) for THE FIRE STARTER SESSIONS.
-On my birthday.
+So I did a Pay What You Can Day (hereto referred to as PWYCD) on my birthday.
 Recently.
 Many people cheered me on for “clever marketing!”
 And hey, I did come out of the womb with my own press release, but, you know, this wasn’t solely driven by a marketing impulse.
 I love the sentiment of giving gifts on your birthday.
 Giving feels good on any day.
 The PWYCD notion came to me just a few days before May 25 and, truly, I thought, Hey, what the hell?
 If, like 70 people get in on the deal, that’d be sweet.
 Ha!
 SEVEN HUNDRED+ e-books later, we lit up the sky with crazy delight and motivation.

 What happened behind the scenes: